 As I’m insanely busy at the moment, so I thought I’d share my favourites with you.

-SfEP Blog.
-The Society for Editors and Proofreaders is my ‘go to’ professional society, and not only does it have an informative and helpful website, it also has a blog too.
+CIEP Blog.
+The Chartered Institute of Editing and Proofreading (CIEP) is my ‘go to’ professional society, and not only does it have an informative and helpful website, it also has a blog too.
 It’s not just about editing and proofreading, all things publishing, freelancing and language are tackled in a friendly, inclusive way. http://blog.sfep.org.uk/

 The next four are probably going to sound like an SfEP advert, but honestly, I love these blogs.